You Were Never Lovelier: Plot

 Robert "Bob" Davis is a well-known American dancer with a weakness for betting on the horses.
 After he loses his money gambling in Buenos Aires, he goes looking for a job with Eduardo Acuña, the wealthy owner of a nightclub.
 Acuña, however, does not wish to see him.
 Bob's friend, bandleader Xavier Cugat, invites him to perform at the wedding of Acuña's eldest daughter, Julia.
 Acuña insists his daughters must wed in order of age, from oldest to youngest.
 Maria is next in line to get married but refuses to, much to the disappointment of her two younger sisters, Cecy and Lita, who both have boyfriends and want to marry as soon as possible.

 During Julia's wedding reception, Bob is attracted to Maria, but his advances are rebuffed by her, and she refuses to speak to him.
 While talking with Acuña, Bob remarks that Maria's personality is like "the inside of a refrigerator".
 Aware of his younger daughters' plight, Acuña works out a plan: he sends orchids and anonymous love notes from a supposed secret admirer to Maria to help get her in the mood.
 One day, when Bob once again tries to see Acuña at his office, Acuña orders the unseen Bob, mistakenly assuming him to be a bellboy, to deliver the latest note and flower.
 Maria, who by now is feeling amorous and eagerly awaiting the next love letter from her secret admirer, sees Bob dropping off the note and flower and assumes that he is her admirer.
 When Maria sees Bob at her father's office, she asks her father to introduce them and invite Bob to dinner.
 At the dinner, after Mrs. Acuña almost shoots Bob, Maria invites Bob to the garden, where they dance.
-Finding that Maria is truly in love with Bob, Mr. Acuña makes a deal with Bob: in exchange for a contract to perform at the club at some later, unspecified date, Bob will court Maria and repel her with his "obnoxious" personality.
+Finding that Maria has become infatuated with Bob, whom Mr. Acuña despises, the father makes a deal with the dancer: in exchange for a contract to perform at the club at some later date, Bob will court Maria and then repel her with his "obnoxious" personality.